-In September 2018, the Shiki Theatre gave eight performances (morning and afternoon over four days) of its original musical, "Majorin - Who Gave up Her Magic".
+In September 2019, the Shiki Theatre gave eight performances (morning and afternoon over four days) at ROHM Theatre Kyoto of its original musical, "The Story of a Seagull and the Cat Who Taught Her to Fly".
 The shows were enjoyed by large numbers of children from around the city of Kyoto.
-Eight employees of the GS Yuasa Group assisted as volunteers in four of the performances over two days, helping out at reception and showing the audience to their seats.
+Six employees of the GS Yuasa Group assisted as volunteers in four of the performances over three days, helping out at reception and showing the audience to their seats.